tecnico-distsys/example_grpc/server/README.md

-# gRPC example server
+# gRPC testing server

-This is a Hello World example of a gRPC application.
+This is a gRPC server defined by the protobuf specification.

-The server depends on the contract module, where the protocol buffers shared between server and client are defined.
-The server needs to know the interface to provide an implementation for it.
+The server runs in a stand-alone process.

 ## Instructions for using Maven

-Make sure that you installed the contract module first.
+Make sure that the parent POM was installed first.

-To compile and run the server:
+To compile and run:

 ```
 mvn compile exec:java